In this Article

-- Your baby will want to come off the breast on his own after he is done the feeding.
+- Your baby will want to come off the breast on his own after he is done feeding.

-The following are not signs of low breast milk even if you feel like they might be indicative of something serious:
+The following are not signs of low breast milk supply, even if you feel like they might be indicative of something serious:

-• Fussy feeding in the evening
+- Fussy feeding in the evening

-• There is little to no milk when you pump
+- Little to no milk when you pump

-How to Increase Breast Milk Supply?
+How to Increase Breast Milk Supply

 - You can use a pump in order to make sure that the milk is removed from the breast.
-The best way to ensure that the breast increases the production of milk is to remove the milk from the breast.
+The best way to ensure that the breast increases the production of milk is to stimulate the milk from the breast.

-Top 30 Lactogenic Foods That Increase Breast Milk
+Top 31 Lactogenic Foods That Increase Breast Milk

 1. Fenugreek Seeds